Heart Problems after COVID-19

 What about heart problems in children after COVID-19?

-Children who survive MIS-C can be left with abnormal heart rhythms and stiffened heart muscle that prevents the heart from relaxing normally and beating properly.
+Some children who survive MIS-C can be left with abnormal heart rhythms and stiffened heart muscle that prevents the heart from relaxing normally and beating properly.
 MIS-C has some similar characteristics to Kawasaki disease.

 When should I see a doctor if I’m having heart symptoms after coronavirus?